 Which, leaves commercial dehydrators in the front running for the best over-all option if you plan to add dehydrating to your food processing plan.

-Not every commercial product is created equal and in terms of dehydrators, if you expect excellent results, energy efficiency, ease of clean-up and longevity of the appliance, it pays to invest in a higher priced unit in the $200 to $500 price range.
+Not every commercial appliance is created equal and in terms of dehydrators, if you expect excellent results, energy efficiency, ease of clean-up and longevity of the appliance, it pays to invest in a higher priced unit in the $200 to $500 price range.
 Below that price point, you are dealing with disposable dehydrators that will have quality, clean-up and performance issues.
 Above that range and you are either dehydrating everything food or flower you come into to contact with around-the-clock or you are tossing money toward expensive materials and unnecessary bells and whistles.
 In terms of repair, lower quality dehydrators are almost impossible to repair and often aren’t worth the cost of replacing parts, hence the term disposable.
 The more pricier units can be repaired either by DIY or an appliance repair service similar to http:www.ryansappliancerepair.com.
 Dehydrators are uncommon in the kitchen so be aware that some repair shops may not know what to do if yours breaks down.

 The mid-range price point unit we put to the test recently is the Sedona SD-9000 Digitally Controlled Food Dehydrator, (current ARV $379) Simple to set up, with straight-forward features, the dehydrator has enough bells and whistles to keep any dehydrating buff satisfied and enough built-in savvy to keep every newbie from making rookie mistakes.

 - The Sedona SD-9000 has an overheat protection feature to keep raw food from being scorched or over-processed

 - An energy efficient dual fan system allows control to heat either the top or bottom compartment or both compartments, depending upon your needs.